nielsonm236/NetMod-ServerApp/README.md

 January 23, 2021 - Latest release series.
 Provides a much improved Browser interface with the ability to define each pin as an Input or Output, each pin has its own Invert checkbox, and each pin can be individually set to power up as ON, OFF, or with its state prior to a power loss.
 As a result there is now only 1 pre-built firmware to handle all pinout configurations and MQTT (no longer need 4 separate builds!).
 In addition the Home Assistant interface is greatly improved with automatic reconfiguration of pin controls in Home Assistant when a user changes the Network Module configuration in its Browser.

+February 8, 2021 - Added an interface for up to 5 DS18B20 temperature sensors.

 Unfortunately with the new release Help is no longer built into the Network Module firmware.
 Instead the Configuration page includes a link to the Wiki page on this site.
 The Network Statistics were also removed from the firmware due to lack of memory.

 Current users that upgrade to the new release will find that their Device Name, IP Address, Port Numbers, and MAC address entries are retained.
 However, since pins are now individually assigned, the pinout settings will have to be re-entered in the Configuration page.
 Note that firmware downgrade is not supported in an automated way.
 Check the Network Module Manual for downgrade instructions.